yu0307/Fe_Login/README.md

 ### This package allows users to
 - Authenticate using social media providers,
 - Traditional user and password logins,
+- Single Sign-On,
 - Register new users,
 - Send email confirmation and password resets,
 - Resetting password with tokenized link,
 - Providing 2 versions of the login screens.
 1: individual login screen/page 2: Modal window on homepage
-- Authenticate using either page redirects or ajax
+- Authenticate using either page redirects or ajax,
+- Manage user with interface.

 ### Dependencies:
 - Composer [Visit vendor](https://getcomposer.org/)